Frequently Asked Questions

 - Involvement in the activities of national and international educational bodies

-Applications for HST2019 and ITW2019 are only accepted via the respective application form on the CERN teacher programmes website.
+Applications for HST and ITW are only accepted via the respective application form on the CERN teacher programmes website.
 The application process is split into five parts in which you are asked to supply personal & school details, provide a short curriculum vitae, answer programme specific questions, and upload a 1 minute video clip to present yourself in English.

 Please carefully read the instructions that are provided at each stage of the process and please note the respective word limits.

 The 1 minute video clip is your chance to explain why you are the ideal candidate to participate in CERN’s international teacher programmes!
-Please present yourself in English and describe briefly what draws your interests towards physics and sciences.
+Please present yourself in English - we want to see and hear you in the video.
+Describe briefly what draws your interests towards physics and sciences.
 Catch our attention with your creativity!

 The 1-minute video does not have to be professionally produced.
 You can simply use your phone to record your presentation.

 The file size must be less than 100 MB and you can upload any of the following file types: avi, mov, wmf, fly, mp4

 Yes, all applicants who successfully apply for either the HST programme or the ITW programme will receive a confirmation email immediately after submitting their application.

 Yes, the confirmation email contains a link to the application and all applicants can modify their application until the deadline of the application process.

 We will send out acceptance and rejection emails to all applicants in spring 2019.